easterbrennan/mintel-geo/README.md

 - Weather information is gathered using the DarkSky api

 ---
-During testing both DarkSky and ipstacks proved free is not always enough, the free of which I exhausted during my tests.
+During testing both DarkSky and ipstacks proved free is not always enough, the free daily/monthly allowances of which I exhausted during my tests.
 I have subscribed to both at minimal cost to ensure the application continues to work as intended.